thomastoye/ts-monocheck/README.md

  📦 @toye.io/weewoo-geocode   packages/weewoo-geocode

-    Package depends on weewoo-location, but that package is not refenced in its tsconfig.json
+    Package depends on weewoo-location, but that package is not referenced in its tsconfig.json

  📦 @toye.io/weewoo-reactors   packages/weewoo-reactors

-    Package depends on weewoo-integration-test-utils, but that package is not refenced in its tsconfig.json Package depends on weewoo-server, but that package is not refenced in its tsconfig.json
+    Package depends on weewoo-integration-test-utils, but that package is not referenced in its tsconfig.json Package depends on weewoo-server, but that package is not referenced in its tsconfig.json

  📦 @toye.io/weewoo-server-web   packages/weewoo-server-web

-    Package depends on weewoo-server, but that package is not refenced in its tsconfig.json
+    Package depends on weewoo-server, but that package is not referenced in its tsconfig.json

 ```